JoaoPedroPP/Git-Management/README.md

 #### Cargo
 The easiest, and recommended way to install gitmgt is to download directly by [crates.io](https://crates.io/) typing `cargo install gitmgt` in a terminal.

-Once it finish the the tool is ready to use and you can type `gitmgt --version` just to check.
+Once it is finished, the tool is ready to be used and you can type `gitmgt --version` just to check.

 #### Build from source